osrf/gazebo-doc-index/CONTRIBUTING.md

 ### How to contribute

-Contributions can be made by updating the index items, their descriptions, categories or subcategories, using pull requests.
+Contributions can be made by opening a pull request for updating the index items, their descriptions, categories or subcategories.

 The items of documentation index has been divided into categories and sub-categories.